santteegt/paper-wallet/README.md

   -h, --help                output usage information
 ```

 This will generate a directory with files called `generated-{i}.html` that can be printed.
-Wallet addresses are appended into `addresses.txt`
+Wallet addresses are appended into `addresses-*.txt`

 You could also just print out `private-{i}.svg` if you are in a pinch.